 - You can submit your application up to 10 weeks prior to your departure date.
-Visa is usually issued 3 months with effect from the date of intended stay.
+A visa is usually issued for 3 months with effect from the date of the intended stay.

 - Your Health/Travel insurance must cover expenses up to 30,000 Euros.

-- Your air ticket and hotel reservation should allow for refund in case of visa denial.
-In most cases you may not require a reserved ticket but your hotel reservation is important.
+- Your air ticket and hotel reservation should allow for a refund in case of visa denial.
+In most cases, you may not require a reserved ticket but your hotel reservation is important.

-- Where you have an invitation letter from a sponsor, then you need to attach your sponsor’s financial records and evidence of permission to stay in the country.
+- If you have an invitation letter from a sponsor, then you need to attach your sponsor’s financial records and evidence of permission to stay in the country.